JohnnyHopp/PaDiM-EfficientNetV2/README.md

 ## Features
 * The current SOTA from EfficentNet family, EfficentNet_NS(Noisy Student) and EfficientNetV2, are used as the feature extractor
 * The conv_inv instead of conv is saved to speed up the calculation of mahalanobis distance
+* Optimize both torch and numpy methods to calculate mahalanobis distance

 ## Requirement